red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 rook-ceph-osd-5-7b4f4c6785-kgwb4                                  1/1     Running     0          46m
 ~~~

-In the example above, the first `storageDeviceSets` correspond to OSDs 0 through 2 while the
-second `storageDeviceSets` correspond to OSDs 3 through 5.
-Need be you can verify which `storageDeviceSets`
-is being used by each OSD using the following command.
+In the example above, the first `storageDeviceSets` correspond to OSDs 0 through 2 while the second `storageDeviceSets` correspond to OSDs 3 through 5.
+You can verify which `storageDeviceSets` is being used by each OSD using the following command.

 ~~~
 $ oc get pod rook-ceph-osd-5-7b4f4c6785-kgwb4 -n openshift-storage -o json | jq -r '.metadata.labels["ceph.rook.io/pvc"]'